ethanresnick/twilio-ivr/README.md

 The `urlFor` function optionally takes other [options](https://github.com/ethanresnick/twilio-ivr/blob/master/lib/index.d.ts#L25), including whether to make the generated url absolute (which twilio needs in some cases) and an object of query parameters to add to the generated url.

-<a id="static-files-config"></a>Below are the options you can provide under the `staticFiles` key of the config object, to the functionality described above:
+<a id="static-files-config"></a>Below are the options you can provide under the `staticFiles` key of the config object, to get the functionality described above:

   * `path` or `fingerprintUrl`.
 If you're using the library's static file handling at all, you must provide **one and only one** of these:
     * `path`: an *absolute path* to the folder on disk containing your static files.
 If this is provided, the library will automatically scan that directory when your app is started and generate a fingerprint for each file, which will then be used to generate urls by the `urlFor` function.
     * `fingerprintUrl`: a function that takes an unfingerprinted (root-relative) url for a static file, and returns the fingerprinted version.
 If provided, this function will be used by the `urlFor` function to generate the fingerprinted urls.
 Only use this option if you can't use `path` for some reason.
 Possible reasons: your static files are not located on disk, but are retreived over the network; or, your static files change while the app is running, and you need the fingerprints to be regenerated without restarting the app.

   * `mountPath` (optional, empty by default): a path segment that will be used as a prefix in the urls for your static files.
 For example, if you have a static file called `intro.mp3` and you want it served at `https://example.com/static/intro.mp3`, you'd set `mountPath` to `/static`.
 If this is provided, it should be a string starting with a `/`.